DETAILED ACTION

 It would have been obvious to a skilled artisan to modify Hohl such that the accelerometer is an accelerometer integrated circuit, in view of the teachings of Oliver, because an accelerometer integrated circuit is a suitable type of accelerometer that would lead to the predictable result of sensing movement.

-Hohl does not expressly disclose upon detecting an orientation change in at least the first direction or second direction, storing a value in a memory location of a memory of the oximeter device.
+Hohl does not expressly disclose upon detecting the movement including an orientation change in at least the first direction or the second direction, storing a value in a memory location of a memory of the oximeter device.

-However, Oliver teaches upon detecting an orientation change in at least the first direction or second direction, storing a value in a memory location of a memory of the oximeter device (para [0047] and [0062]).
+However, Oliver teaches upon detecting the movement including an orientation change in at least the first direction or the second direction, storing a value in a memory location of a memory of the oximeter device (para [0047] and [0062]).

 Hohl does not expressly disclose wherein the printed circuit board with the accelerometer integrated circuit are positioned within the housing such that the accelerometer integrated circuit is closer to the proximal end of the oximeter device than to the distal end of the housing.